Buckley, Flintshire: Dialect

+Buckley was a site in the Atlas Linguarum Europae (a Europe-wide survey of dialects), being selected as one the sites in Wales that only spoke English.

 Although very few locals speak with a 'Buckley' accent nowadays, due to people moving in and out of the area, and with the proliferation of television and radio, a few of the town's older citizens still speak in a form of the strongly accented dialect, full of colloquialisms, and often unintelligible to outsiders.
 One of the last remaining pure 'Buckley' speakers was noted linguist Dennis Griffiths, a Buckley resident, who died in 1972, and whose books are the main repository and record of the dialect.
 A few examples (mainly phonetic) are noted below: